This article seeks to enlighten you on why your resume hasn’t landed you an interview based on the Applicant Tracking System Software (ATS) standard.

 Many times, I hear people say they require a resume which will offer them employment and I simply mock their cognitive content.
 Your resume is a self-marketing tool that helps you get an interview thus securing your dream job.
 If your resume appears thus smart and you cannot defend it, then how does one intend obtaining the job?
 It’s one factor to own an ideal resume and it’s another to strike excellently after you get invited for an interview.

-In the twenty-first century, several organizations created the use of a system called ATS (Applicant Tracking System Software).
-Today, just about ninety-fifth of Fortune five hundred corporations place confidence in ATS computer code to assist contour their enlisting method.
-However, what began as an enlisting answer for big employers, it’s become a common-place tool and for corporations of all shapes and sizes.
+In the twenty-first century, several organizations created the use of a system called ATS (Applicant Tracking System Software) [1].
+Today, what began as an enlisting answer for big employers, is becoming a common tool and for corporations of all shapes and sizes.
 Thus, ATS is a variety of software package utilized by recruiters and employers throughout the hiring method to gather, sort, scan and rank the work application they receive for his or her open positions.

 The big question is, how does this ATS work?
 Well, this machine acts as an electronic gatekeeper.
 It assists to sieve unqualified applications, these, therefore, referred to as software really parses a resume content into classes and so scan it for specific keywords to work out if the work application ought to be passed on to the recruiter.
 Sadly, this can be wherever most applications finish their journey, many candidates hoping to receive a decision, text or mail for an interview might never receive any, unknown to them, ATS already weeded out their applications as unqualified candidates.